 A sample is a subset, or smaller group, within a population.
-When designing studies, it's critical to ensure that the sample replicates the larger population in all the characteristic ways that could be important to the study's research findings.
+When designing studies, researchers must ensure that the sample replicates the larger population in all the characteristic ways that could be important to the study's research findings.

 In the technique of probability sampling, also known as random sampling, everyone in the population has an equal chance of being chosen as a representative sample:

-- AND the probability of any member of the sample group being selected for the sample can be mathematically calculated.
+- The probability of any member of the sample group being selected for the sample can be mathematically calculated.
 In other words, everyone has the same, a fair chance of being selected.

 - Random basis of selection